 This service is only for Afrostyling customers who intend to purchase their wigs from Afrostyling.

 - There is a refundable deposit of £10.00 before we ship the colour rings to you.

 - Customers must return the rings to Afrostyling Manchester UK office within 5 working days of receiving it.

-- For all customers we charge (£6.90) the cost of traceable next day shipping to you.
+- For some customers we may charge (£6.90) the cost of traceable next day shipping to you.

 - Please return the rings for a full refund within the time frame specified above, damage-free, clean, untainted, and unsoiled conditions.

 THE CAP is the base of the wig onto which hair is attached.
 Wigs are available with several different types of caps and the hair of the wig is then attached to the cap using various techniques.
 Each cap type has its own distinct advantages.
 On most wigs, hair is attached in "wefts."
 These are strings of hair doubled over and sewn closely together in long strands.
 This string is then machine sewn, hand sewn or hand tied horizontally onto the vertical lines of a wig cap.